apptainer/singularity-userdocs/singularity_and_docker.rst

 ..
 TODO-ND SIFtool - does it have more to offer here???

+.. _sec:deffile-vs-dockerfile:

 ------------------------------------------
-Dockerfile vs. Singularity Definition file
+Singularity Definition file vs. Dockerfile
 ------------------------------------------

 On the following table, you can see which are the similarities/differences between a Dockerfile and a Singularity definition file: